Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 on calling so-called "later functions", [go here for examples](/docs/Concurrency.md).)*

-The rules for calling later functions are as follows:
+The rules for calling later functions, in the form of so-called "later calls", are as follows:

-### Rule 1: All "later" calls need special syntax.
+### Rule 1: All later calls need special syntax.

 Calls to later functions must be followed by either `later:` or `later ignore`, or `later repeat`.
-Calls to regular functions can use this syntax, or regular calls.
+Calls to regular functions can use this later call syntax as well, in which case the func will just be called regularly.
-This means you need to know in advance if the function you're calling is possibly a later function, **but the compiler will in many cases tell you when you did it wrong** before you even run the program.
-For the other uncaught cases, you'll get an `InvalidCallError` whenever you call a later function incorrectly.
+In summary, you need to know in advance if the function you're calling can possibly be a later function, but you don't need to know if it *isn't* a later function.
+If you accidentally call a later function without using a later call, and the compiler doesn't already catch it and warn you when compiling, then you'll get an `InvalidCallError` at runtime instead.

-### Rule 2: You can't inline nest later calls.
+### Rule 2: You can't assign later calls to complex expressions.

-Any later call cannot be a nested inline call inside a bigger expression.
-It needs to be a standalone call statement, or right-hand to a variable definition, or right-hand to simple assignment to a local variable.
+Any later call needs to be a standalone call statement, or right-hand to a variable definition, or right-hand to simple assignment to a local variable.
 A `later ignore` call's return value must be